anirudhprmar/word-grind/README.md

 - [ ]- think of logo

 ## Core functionalities
-- [X]- build trpc procedures for CRUD on vocab (add word, list words, mark as learned).
-Tie to user auth so each user has their own list.
-- [ ]- build dashboard
+- [X]- build dashboard : different routes (how do i get the same layout as dashboard , well can't update the layout as page.tsx is landing page so what to do, copying the same code for each route how do i make it reuseable )
+- [X]- Basic Progress Tracking: gotta implement this Add a simple model to track learned words and streaks(words with learned true display them).
+Display progress on the dashboard.
 - [ ]- Users can add and view their words lists
 - [ ]- users can add new words get all information about it (might implement scraping) and get to practice it
-- [ ]- Basic Progress Tracking: Add a simple model to track learned words and streaks(words with learned true display them).
-Display progress on the dashboard.

 - [ ]- work on quiz/ practice functionlity